ZeeThomas/RepLogApp/README.md

 ## Built With
 <!-- TODO: List any MAJOR libraries/frameworks (e.g. React, Tailwind) with links to their homepages. -->
+ React for the front end and  Firebase for the backend.
 ## Features
 <!-- TODO: List what specific 'user problems' that this application solves. -->
+This project allows user to track their workout and the weights they use while doing them.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).